 Agency Health Insurance Plan

-Agency health insurance plans can be a quick solution for your healthcare needs, but it’s not without some disadvantages.
+Agency health insurance plans can be a quick solution for your healthcare needs, but they have disadvantages.

-Another benefit is that you may get a wholesome coverage with dental and vision benefits as well.
+Another benefit is that you may get wholesome dental and vision coverage.
 You might not have to shell out more money for these additional coverages.

-Much like other job-linked health insurance plans, you only have coverage as long as you’re working.
-As soon as you’re terminated, your coverage ends, which can be stressful.
+Like other job-linked health insurance plans, you only have coverage as long as you work.
+Your coverage ends when you’re terminated, which can be stressful.

 Private Health Insurance

-Private health insurance fills some of the gaps found in the agency provided healthcare plan.
+Private health insurance fills some gaps in the agency-provided healthcare plan.
 However, that doesn’t mean it’s without some disadvantages.

-Private health insurance plans will cover you throughout the year, no matter if you’re on the job or not.
-This saves you from any potential pitfalls because of the gaps in agency health insurance coverage.
+Private health insurance plans will cover you throughout the year, whether you’re on the job or not.
+This saves you from potential pitfalls because of agency health insurance coverage gaps.

 Another big benefit is that you can register and work with several agencies.
-Your coverage will cover regardless of which agency’s assignment you’re on.
+Your coverage will cover you regardless of which agency assignment you’re on.
 This means you can earn more money and work every week if you want to.

-Lastly, you have the freedom to find and choose a plan that meets your medical needs if you have a condition.
-While agency plans provide coverage everywhere you go, that doesn’t mean it’s always good.
+Lastly, you can choose a plan that meets your medical needs if you have a condition.
+While the agency plans to provide coverage everywhere you go, that doesn’t mean it’s always good.
 With a private insurance provider, you can go for a reliable plan.